-Google has rolled Credential Provider for Windows, which will allow the user to login with their Google account.
+Google has rolled Credential Provider for Windows, which will allow the user to log in with their Google account.
 It is precisely for G Suite Enterprise, G Suite Enterprise for Education, or Cloud Identity Premium license.
 In this post, I will share how you can set up your PC to log in to Windows 10 using Google Password.
 There are two parts to it.
-First is where you get the PC ready, and the second is where your PC gets enrolled for GCPW.
+The first is where you get the PC ready, and the second is where your PC gets enrolled for GCPW.
 It is possible to associate a Google Account with an existing Windows Profile, but it’s optional.

 Pre-Requites to use GCPW

 - G Suite Enterprise, G Suite Enterprise for Education, or Cloud Identity Premium license for their device to be enrolled in Windows device management.

 - It is possible to prevent device enrollment using a registry key during installation.